VedPatel10/aeroaqua/README.md

 The project unifies **data processing**, **synthetic data generation**, **feature engineering**, and **ML modeling** to simulate water yields from historical and forecasted meteorology.

+Interact with AeroAqua at https://aeroaqua.onrender.com/ to explore multi-day fog, dew, and AWG yield forecasts powered by these models.

 ---

 ## 1. Machine Learning Challenges in Atmospheric Water Harvesting